itoyjakra/ec2_autostop/README.md

    Initialize the Terraform working directory:

-sh terraform init
+   `terraform init`

    This command downloads the necessary provider plugins.

 4. **Configure Variables**

-   Set the required variables in the `variables.tf` file or through the command line.
+   Set the required variables in the `variables.tf` file.
 The required variables are:

    - `instance_id`: The ID of the EC2 instance to monitor.
    - `cpu_utilization_period`: The period in seconds over which the specified statistic is applied.